Relintai/pandemonium_engine_docs/03_usage/15_scripting/gdscript/05_static_typing.md

 ## Summary

 Typed GDScript is a powerful tool.
-Available as of version 3.1 of Pandemonium, it helps you write more structured code, avoid common errors, and create scalable systems.
+It helps you write more structured code, avoid common errors, and create scalable systems.
 In the future, static types will also bring you a nice performance boost thanks to upcoming compiler optimizations.